Your 15 minutes of fame.

 - Your PR professional or firm hasn’t been honest about what you should expect.

-Following are six things you should consider before you engage in PR.
+Following are six things you should consider before you engage in public relations.

 Yes, a good majority of PR firms will still pitch themselves to you as a media relations house.

 They’ll call themselves a PR firm, but all they’ll do for you is pitch stories on your behalf.

 If you hire a firm that only does media relations, you will think it’s a huge waste of time and money about six months from now.

 Business owners say this all the time, “Oh they were great at getting stories about us, but it didn’t really do anything.
 It was a waste of money.”

 Seeing your name in print is great for your ego, but it does not make the cash register ring.